FoCo Cafe Holds Pay It Forward Holiday Treat Packs Fundraiser

 Nonprofit restaurant FoCo Cafe is hosting a holiday fundraiser called Pay It Foward Holiday Treat Packs running from Monday, December 14 at 11:15 am through Monday, December 21 at 5 pm to get people to indulge in treats while giving back to the community.

-Each holiday treat packs will include 12 treats from homemade holiday-themed cookies and truffles to mini pie bites and much more in addition to gluten-free options.
-For every holiday treat packs purchased one will be gifted to members of the community in need.
+Each holiday treat packs will include 12 treats from homemade holiday-themed cookies and truffles to mini pie bites and much more, in addition to gluten-free options.
+For every holiday treat packs purchased, one will be gifted to members of the community in need.

 The holiday treat packs can be purchased for a $25 donation.
 There will be a total of 15 gluten-free treat packs and 35 regular treat packs available.